Alina710/HACKATHON-Q4/README.md

 ## Prerequisites

 - Python 3.9+
+- OpenRouter API key (for the LLM agent)
-- Cohere API key
+- Cohere API key (for embeddings)
-- Qdrant Cloud account and API key
+- Qdrant Cloud account and API key (for vector storage)

 ## Installation